-B. Other Employees Subject to the Board's Residency Requirement

-All Board employees other than tenured teachers and principals who are subject to the Board's residency requirement and fail to comply may be discharged.
-An employee in violation of this policy shall receive a written warning signed by the Chief Executive Officer or designee indicating that the employee may be subject to discharge if he or she fails to establish residence in Chicago within six months after receipt of the warning sixty (60) calendar days of the service of the written warning.
+- B. Other Employees Subject to the Board's Residency Requirement.
+All Board employees other than tenured teachers and principals who are subject to the Board's residency requirement and fail to comply may be dismissed.
+An employee in violation of this Policy shall receive a written warning signed by the Chief Executive Officer or designee indicating that the employee may be subject to dismissal if he or she fails to establish residence in Chicago within sixty (60) calendar days of the service of the written warning.
 All written warnings issued to employees under this section shall direct the employee to submit evidence of compliance with the terms of the written warning by a date certain, not to exceed fourteen (14) calendar days after the designated period for compliance, to the Office of Labor and Employee Relations.
-Employees who fail to comply with the written warning shall be discharged.
-However, any Any employee, including newly hired individuals, who intentionally provides falsified documents and/or residential addresses in order to avoid the requirements of this policy shall be considered as having engaged in irremediable conduct punishable by discharge subject to immediate discharge in accordance with the Board's Employee Discipline and Due Process Policy.

-8. Waiver of Residency Requirement for Designated Special Needs Positions Through Board Action
+Employees who fail to comply with the written warning shall be dismissed.
+Any employee, including a newly hired individual, who has intentionally misrepresented his/her actual residence, whether such misrepresentation is made by active representations or by material omission of facts, with the intent to avoid the residency requirements set forth in this Policy shall be subject to immediate dismissal in accordance with the Board's Employee Discipline and Due Process Policy. - VIII.
+Waiver of Residency Requirement for Designated Special Needs Positions.
+The Board may grant special needs waivers ("special needs waivers") of the residency requirement for new employees hired to positions designated by the Board as special needs positions.
+Special needs waivers provided for under this section may only be granted at the time of the employee's hire and shall not be granted to existing employees except where the existing employee has been previously and continuously eligible for a waiver since the Board adopted the waiver policy on August 22, 2001; provided however, that nothing in this Policy shall be interpreted to permit an employee who was a City resident at the time of hire to be eligible to apply for a waiver for the purpose of changing his or her residency.